Dear Debt Adviser,

-For my readers, keep this in mind if you are approached to help someone in the family: Offer help only if you don’t expect or need the help to be repaid.
+For my readers, keep this in mind if you are asked to help someone in the family: Offer assistance only if you don’t expect or need the help to be repaid.

 Because your family member with the credit card that your mother signed for has declared bankruptcy, the creditor cannot ask him or her for repayment.
-In the normal course of trying to collect the debt they would likely attempt to contact and collect the debt from your mother.
-I suggest that you simplify the process and contact your mother’s creditor.
+In the regular course of trying to collect the debt they would likely try to contact and collect the debt from your mother.
+I suggest that you speed up the process and contact your mother’s creditor.
 Explain the situation in writing.

-Should you be uncomfortable contacting the collector directly yourself, you can always use an attorney to communicate with the creditor.
+Should you be uncomfortable contacting the collector directly yourself, you can always hire an attorney to contact the creditor.
 Once your mother has legal counsel, the creditor is required to communicate with the attorney and not directly with anyone else.